25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Snorkeling in Cabo Pulmo

-Snorkeling in Cabo Pulmo has been one of the most amazing snorkeling experiences I have had, also because we saw humpback whales (mother and son) jumping right in front of our boats and while we were snorkeling.
+Snorkeling in Cabo Pulmo has been one of the most amazing experiences I have had.
+We also saw humpback whales (mother and son) jumping right in front of our boats while we were snorkeling.

 The organization of the tour was just perfect.